Estimated Program Cost

 Fall Application Dates

-Submit official college transcripts showing completion of the following criteria within the last seven years:
+Official transcripts must be sent from the institutions you attended and show completion of the following criteria within the last seven years:

 - Two semesters of college chemistry